AdrynShajan08/AdrynShajan08/README.md

 - 🔭 I’m currently working on projects on **Data Science**

-- 🌱 I’m looking for help with learning **TensorFlow and Blockchain**
+- 🌱 I’m looking for help with learning **Kubernetes and Blockchain**

 - ☕ I spend my time on **HackerRank, Kaggle or Coursera**